 The first thing you want to ensure is that you have the highest quality print setting turned on.
 When a printer is in normal or ink-saving mode, you are much more likely to see printer banding.
 Sometimes this setting is hard to find, depending on whatever program you are using to print your images.

-If you are using another software, poke around and do some research to make sure you’re getting the best print quality possible.
+If you don’t see this, poke around and do some research to make sure you’re getting the best print quality possible.

 Printer Heads are Clogged